 I used to wonder if could be possible to get rid of food intolerance and feel “normal” again.
 But I thought the chances of this were slim, or non-existant.

-If you have IBS, chances are that you have developed some kind of food intolerance that is making your digestion, and life in general, painful.
+If you have IBS, chances are that you, like me, have developed some kind of food intolerance that is making your digestion, and life in general, painful.

 Maybe it’s lactose intolerance, fructose intolerance or gluten intolerance that is keeping you awake at night – maybe all three.
 Or maybe you also have chemical intolerance too?